aem-design/aem.design/_manual/020-devtools.md

 Maven manages the build lifecycle for the AEM content packages, service bundles and configurations, as well their dependencies.
 Maven 3.5.0 was used during the development of the project.

-The content package projects uses ‘content-package-maven-plugin’ to create a CRX content package.
+The content package projects uses 'content-package-maven-plugin' to create a CRX content package.

- The project was originally created using the ‘CQ Project Maven Archetype’ ([http://www.cqblueprints.com/setup/maven.html](http://www.cqblueprints.com/setup/maven.html)).
+ The project was originally created using the 'CQ Project Maven Archetype' ([http://www.cqblueprints.com/setup/maven.html](http://www.cqblueprints.com/setup/maven.html)).

 The AEM project contains 4 child modules: